en-wl/wordlist/README.md

 to non-possessive forms of words included in speller dictionary have been accounted for and noted in the file `misc/comp-60.txt`.

-SCOWLv2 is generated from the the same sources that SCOWLv1 uses but via a far more complicated, and unreleased, process.
-The results of this process is in the file `scowl-pre.txt`.
+SCOWLv2 is generated from the same sources that SCOWLv1 uses but via a far more complicated, and unreleased, process.
+The results of this process are in the file `scowl-pre.txt`.
 That file is then combined with other files to create the final version `scowl.txt` and the sqlite3 database `scowl.db`.